kronosapiens/kronosapiens.github.io/_posts/2015-08-11-permissions-and-chef-pt1.md

 Why is this? uWSGI (the main webserver process) is receiving requests from the internet.
 This makes the uWSGI process a potential vulnerability and source of attack: if a malicious agent were able to gain control of the uWSGI process via a malformed request, that agent could then act against your system, limited only by the permissions given to the uWSGI process, which are the permissions held by the user which began the process.

 So how do we run `uwsgi`?
 The question to ask ourselves, then, is what permissions does that process (and its children) need?
 Given that `uwsgi` is the process which is executing the source code of our Flask app, then at a minimum it needs to be able to read (and execute) the source code.
-From here we can make a case that `uwsgi` should be run as the same user we use to ssh into the server.
+From here we can make a case that `uwsgi` should be run as the same user who owns the app's source code.

 That's not all, though.
 We are going to configure `uwsgi` to read and write to an [internal socket](https://en.wikipedia.org/wiki/Unix_domain_socket), which will be created and owned by the process (and thus by the user which began the process). `nginx` is going to need access to this socket in order to communicate with `uwsgi`.
 We enable this by setting `uwsgi` to run in the `www-data` **group**.
 Remember, the `www-data` user is (probably) the only member of the `www-data` group.
-Placing `uwsgi` into that group is then tantamount to saying that the `www-data` user has access to that process and the files it creates; in this case, allowing the `www-data` user (and thus the `nginx` processes) to read and write to the shared socket file.
+Placing `uwsgi` into that group is then tantamount to saying that the `www-data` user has access to that process and the files it creates; in this case, allowing the `www-data` user (and thus the `nginx` processes) to read and write to the shared socket file owned by `uwsgi`'s owner.

-The underlying principle here is that while perfect security may be impossible (or maybe not?), it is always wise to present "the smallest possible surface" to an attacker.
+The underlying principle here is that while perfect security may be impossible (or maybe it is?), it is always wise to present "the smallest possible surface" to an attacker.
 Rather than have five processes at risk of being compromised, let's have just one.
 If a permission isn't strictly necessary, take it away.

 ### 5. Conclusion